WISE Award 2018 Gold Sponsors

 WISE Career Award - sponsored by AWE

-For a business or organisation that has done the most to attract women returners back or to support women to change careers and get into technology or engineering roles.
-The judges will be looking for evidence of the support and training put in place by the nominee and its effectiveness and impact on the women themselves and business performance.
+For an organisation, group or person who has worked to attract women returners back to STEM roles or to support women to change careers and get into technology or engineering roles.
+The judges will be looking for evidence of the support and training put in place by the nominee and its effectiveness and impact on the women themselves.

 WISE Woman in Industry - sponsored by Rolls-Royce PLC